wheelebin/surveysfordays/README.md

 ## Doing

-- TODO Clean up naming of tables & components and hooks

-  - Question & QuestionOption (Content & ContentInputElement)

-- TODO Polish design for existing pages
+- TODO Implement next auth

 ## Backlog Prio

-- TODO Implement next auth
 - TODO Implement completion of surveys by users outside of our system (answer table and etc)
 - TODO Implement publishing of created surveys so they can be completed by other users
 - TODO Implement a simple results view for the publisher to see the result of the survey
+- TODO Polish design

 ## Backlog